mnemnion/JLpeg.jl/docs/src/index.md

 error-signalling keys.
 Since a [`SubString`](@extref `Base.SubString`) has its start point in the `.offset` field, this may be used to inform the user where the missing close quote belongs.

+Throws, like checks behave differently inside predicates: they become a normal failure, without setting the label or trying any recovery rule.
+Pattern failure in lookahead has a different meaning than failure to consume input, generally speaking, and this little tweak allows more patterns to be used both for lookahead and ordinary matching without having to write them twice.

 ## Working With Matched Data